 I’m going to start with possibly the nicest beach in Raja Ampat, which is actually a sandbar only accessible at low tide.
 This little sliver of sand (actually two separate slivers) called Pasir Timbul is surrounded by some of the clearest water in the world.
 It’s right up there with the Caribbean and the Maldives in terms of an exotic beach paradise — you’ll need to take a tour or hire a boat to see it though.

 My fellow bloggers, photographers and Instagrammers and I were dropped off at the bottom of a rocky track.
 Our destination was a viewpoint at the top of one of the Pianemo islands.
 After scrambling up the rocks we were rewarded with a panoramic view of the limestone islands surrounded by glowing water.
-We also visited another viewpoint, which involved a sweaty climb up a hefty number of stairs.
+We also visited another viewpoint, which involved a sweaty climb up a large number of stairs.
 Again, the view at the top was incredible; it was just a shame that the grey skies dulled the colours a bit.

 Searching for birds of paradise

-I’m not much of a morning person, but I did manage to drag myself out of bed at 5am one morning to see some birds of paradise near Sawinggrai Village.
+I’m not much of a morning person, but I did manage to drag myself out of bed at 5 am to see some birds of paradise near Sawinggrai Village.
 These birds (red bird of paradise) are only found in this little corner of Indonesia and are notable for their red wings and unnatural looking tail wires.
 After a short walk through the jungle we arrived at a clearing where we waited quietly for the birds to appear.
 We ended up seeing lots of them although they were quite difficult to capture on camera.

 As soon as we hopped off the boat and onto the jetty at Pulau Arborek we were greeted by a group of local kids dressed in traditional attire.
 They performed a song and dance and then we walked into the village with the rest of the locals.
 I’m not usually a big “village tourism” kind of guy but it all felt pretty genuine.
 We ate lunch on the beach and had some free time to explore the island.
 The village is extremely tidy and the island is surrounded by some stunning water (the snorkeling just off the beach is recommended).